 Committee members include:

-Distinguished Professor Arthur Georges (Chairperson) is committed to sound fundamental science with a keen interest in its application in natural resource management.
-He has expertise in conservation biology of native Australian species, the ecology, evolution and systematics of Australian reptiles and amphibians and temperature-dependent sex determination.
+Distinguished Professor Arthur Georges (Chair) is committed to sound fundamental science with a keen interest in its application in natural resource management.
+He has expertise in conservation biology of native Australian species, the ecology and evolution of Australian reptiles and amphibians.

-Associate Professor Penny Olsen (Deputy Chairperson) is a research scientist and author.
-Her expertise is birds but her experience and interests are broad, ranging from wildlife management to behavioural ecology.
+Honorary Professor Penny Olsen (Deputy Chair) is a research scientist and author.
+Her expertise is in birds but her experience and interests are broad; ranging from wildlife management to behavioural ecology.

-Dr Barry Richardson is a researcher with a broad background including research in endangerment theory, conservation genetics and conservation policy.
-He also has experience in environmental research and taxonomic revisions for a number of species that include mammals, fish and invertebrates.
+Dr Barry Richardson is a researcher with a broad background including in conservation genetics and conservation policy.
+He also has experience in environmental research and taxonomic revisions for a number of species including mammals, fish and invertebrates.